DateTime

 property DateTime.TimeZone timeZoneread only

-The DateTime's timezone.
-To change timezones, use the toTimeZone() method.
+The DateTime's time zone.
+To change time zones, use the toTimeZone() method.

-function toTimeZone(String timezone) → DateTime
+function toTimeZone(String timeZone) → DateTime

-function toTimeZone(DateTime.TimeZone timezone) → DateTime
+function toTimeZone(DateTime.TimeZone timeZone) → DateTime

-Returns an equivalent DateTime in the specified timezone.
-If an invalid timezone is provided, the UTC timezone is used.
+Returns an equivalent DateTime in the specified time zone.
+If an invalid time zone is provided, the UTC time zone is used.

-See DateTime.TimeZone for a description of the timezone format.
+See DateTime.TimeZone for a description of the time zone format.

 function toUTC() → DateTime